 Background checks are common with the ease of access to the internet.
 Most employers, government agencies, landlords, colleges, and many other agencies are using them.
 If a criminal record appears on a background check, a person may be denied employment, an apartment, college admission, credit, governmental benefits.
-In most cases, sealed / expunged records will not appear on background checks.
+In most cases, sealed/expunged records will not appear on background checks.
 This means it may be easier for you to apply for a job, professional license, get housing, apply to college or apply for credit.
-But there are exceptions when an expunged record may be accessed by some employers or agencies.
+But there are exceptions when sealed records may be accessed by some employers or agencies.

 Can anyone see my sealed/expunged criminal record?

-While most employers, landlords, etc., are not allowed access to sealed / expunged records from government databases, including: police; clerk of courts; or Ohio Bureau of Identification and Investigation, there are some exceptions to this general rule.
+Most employers, landlords, etc., are not allowed access to expunged records.
+But under limited circumstance, there are some exceptions for police; clerk of courts; or Ohio Bureau of Identification and Investigation, and certain state licensing agencies.

 Limited Access to Sealed Convictions

-In limited circumstances, Ohio law allows certain people or agencies to see a sealed record.
-If you apply for certain types of employment (such as caring for older adults, Nursing/direct patient care, Teaching/working with minor children, working for banks or financial institutions, or in law enforcement or corrections), or for a state vocational license, the employer or state agency may be able to inquire or have access your sealed records as part of its application process.
+In restricted circumstances, Ohio law allows certain people or agencies to see a sealed record.
+If you apply for certain types of employment (such as caring for older adults, direct patient care, working with minor children, working for banks or financial institutions, or in law enforcement or corrections), or for a state vocational license, the employer or state agency may be able to inquire or have to access your sealed records as part of its application process.

-No Questions Permitted Related to Dismissed Charges, Not Guilty, or Other Non-Convictions
+No Access to Dismissed Charges, Not Guilty, or other Non-Convictions

 In some circumstance, law enforcement or the courts may be able to access your sealed records as part of a new criminal case or investigation, including:

-If you are considering State Licensing for a profession, it is advisable to inquire with the licensing board in advance what are your duties to disclose sealed convictions and whether your sealed conviction may have an impact upon obtaining the license.
-Some licensed positions, such as nurses or teaches, have certain serious convictions (regardless whether the offense has been sealed) that will disqualify the person for working in those positions.
-Further, if you are applying for a position where your sealed record has a substantial relationship to the position for which you are applying, including some of the positions mentioned above, you should be prepared to disclose that on the application and discuss that in the interview.
-Please note, even though you may be required to disclose a sealed conviction for a certain license or positions, or the employer may have a right to see your sealed conviction because the nature of the work, a sealed/expunged conviction may not automatically prevent you from serving in that position.
-Often the employer or agency has discretion and a person’s history of accomplishments and a law-abiding life can over-come any concerns.
-Further, an expungement or sealing of record may relieve the employer’s concerns.
+If you are considering State Licensing for a profession, it is advisable to inquire with the licensing board in advance what are your duties to disclosed sealed convictions and whether your sealed conviction may have an impact upon obtaining the license.
+Some licensed positions, such as nurses or teachers, have certain serious convictions (regardless of whether the offense has been sealed) that will disqualify the person for working in those positions.
+Further, if you are applying for a position where your sealed record has a substantial relationship to the position for which you are applying, you should be prepared to disclose that on the application and discuss that in the interview.
+Please note, even though you may be required to disclose a sealed conviction for a certain position, or the employer may have a right to see your sealed conviction, a sealed/expunged conviction may not automatically prevent you from serving in that position.
+Often the employer or agency has the discretion and a person’s history of accomplishments and a law-abiding life can over-come any concerns.

-Regardless of the type of employer, licensing board, an employer will understand that if someone had their criminal record expunged and sealed, that person had to undergo the review and scrutiny of a court process to successfully obtained a Court Order granting their expungement, including: undergoing investigation and background search by the Court; review by the court probation department, review by the prosecutor; resolution of any objections of the prosecutor; that the Court concluded that the person was rehabilitated, and the interest of the person in having their record expunged outweighed any interest of the state in maintaining the record.
-In other words, an expungement is a declaration by a court that a person has been through this legal process and a Court of Law has deemed the person worthy to have their record expunged and sealed.
+Regardless of the type of employer, licensing board, an employer will understand that if someone had their criminal record expunged and sealed, that person had to undergo the review and scrutiny of a court during the legal proceedings in order to successfully obtained a Court Order granting their expungement, including undergoing investigation and background search by the Court; review by the court probation department, review by the prosecutor; resolution of any objections of the prosecutor; that the Court concluded that the person was rehabilitated, and the interest of the person in having their record expunged outweighed any interest of the state in maintaining the record.
+In other words, an expungement is a declaration that a person has been through this legal process and a Court of Law has deemed the person worthy to have their record expunged and sealed.
 As a result, and expungement and sealing of an old criminal record can be influential for educational, licensure, and employment.